Contracts > Contracts Keyed to Calamari > Consideration

 Does consideration exist for the contract?

-• The stipulation for ground rent was not a mere proviso, but was an express agreement.
+Yes.
+Mere motive need not be stated and we are not obliged to look for the legal consideration in any particular part of the instrument, we may look to any part. • The stipulation for ground rent was not a mere proviso, but was an express agreement.
 In this case, the consideration was not stated in the usual place.
 However, in another part the court found express agreement to pay an annual sum and a distinct agreement to repair.

 Courts are not going to look at the adequacy of the consideration or the equality of the exchange, but they are going require value above a nominal amount.
 The bargained for requirement was not a major consideration of the requirement.